vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/Polygon-zkEVM-Archtectural-Overview.md

-A fully developed zero-knowledge Ethereum Virtual Machine (zkEVM) was considered impossible to accomplish within the next two or three years.
+A fully-developed zero-knowledge Ethereum Virtual Machine (zkEVM) was considered impossible to accomplish within the next two or three years.
 Yet Polygon team has open-sourced its alpha zkEVM.
 The announcement was made at EthCC[5].
 All code has since been published, for public scrutiny.

 Although this documentation is still **Work In Progress** (WIP), it is published in the same spirit, of allowing the community of developers to meaningfully participate in this phenomenon.